 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
-WE EARN FROM ADVERTISING FEES PAID BY ACME TOOLS, EBAY, TRACTOR SUPPLY, ZORO OR TOOL NUT ON QUALIFYING PURCHASES.
+WE EARN FROM ADVERTISING FEES PAID BY ZORO, TOOL NUT OR ACME TOOLS ON QUALIFYING PURCHASES.

 Dewalt DXGNR6500 - 6500/8750W Portable Generator